na-na-hi/renget/archive/ToonamiDrinkingGame.md

 -John Ninja uses the Forbidden Ninja Technique That's Going To Kill Him™ -Someone uses accupuncture
 -One of the cops is a loose cannon
+-redhead cop hacks
--John Wick Ninja reminisces about his dead wife and kids -Anytime someone says Oni
+-John Ninja reminisces about his dead wife and kids -Anytime someone says Oni
 -2+ people die within a couple seconds of each other -somebody's limb gets broken/disjointed
--you notice DeMarco's name in the credits
+-the DeMarco expy appears
+-gay ninja midget lusts for ass
 -Finish your drink if black cop who's about to retire dies

 Demon slayer